-It’s safe to say that veganism is everywhere.
-More and more people are swapping mayo for smashed avo, trying the latest oat milk to hit the market and ditching their bacon for fakon.
-In fact, Quorn reported an unprecedented sales performance in 2017 with a 16% increase.
-Tesco is now carrying a vegan range, which is delicious by the way, and Wagamama has a meat-free menu.
+It’s safe to say that veganism is everywhere, especially with more and more people testing the waters each Veganuary.
+In fact, more of us are swapping mayo for smashed avo, trying the latest oat milk to hit the market and ditching bacon for fakon.

 A firm believer in ‘beauty not brutality’, Illamasqua is accredited by PETA and has been since their launch in 2008.
 They will never test on animals, nor will they work with other companies who do.
 Their vegan range consists of over 100 products and they’re all fabulous!

 While some products from Anastasia Beverly Hills contain beeswax or honey, the brand as a whole is cruelty-free.
 But fear not – if you’re vegan, you’ll be pleased to hear that you can still use many cult favourites like Brow Wiz and Dipbrow Pomade, to name a few.

 Charlotte Tilbury does not test on animals, nor do any of the brand’s third parties.
 The brand is all about flawless, fabulous and friendly products, darling.
 You'll find a huge vegan range, which includes the coveted Magic Foundation and Hot Lips lipstick.

 The Ordinary started as a skincare brand on a mission to strip back unnecessary packaging and misleading ingredients, and now they stock a minimalistic range of makeup.
 They’re all about creating products with integrity, and that includes not testing on animals.